 Materials: Synthetic leather with a rubber sole

-Why We Like It: For cross trainer athletes and CrossFit enthusiasts, it just doesn't get much better than this.
+Why I Like Them: For cross trainer athletes and CrossFit enthusiasts, it just doesn’t get much better than this.
 Part lifting shoe, part traditional sneaker, the Reebok CrossFit trainers is built for all-around athletes.